Catherine of York, Countess of Devon

 Catherine’s mother Queen Dowager Elizabeth Woodville died at Bermondsey Abbey in London, England on June 8, 1492, at the age of 55.
 With the exception of her daughter Queen Elizabeth, who was awaiting the birth of her fourth child, and her daughter Cecily, her other daughters, Anne, Catherine, and Bridget attended her funeral at St. George’s Chapel at Windsor Castle where Elizabeth Woodville was buried with her husband King Edward IV of England.

-When Catherine reached a marriageable age, her sister Queen Elizabeth searched for a husband for her among the British nobility.
+When Catherine reached a marriageable age, her sister Queen Elizabeth searched among the British nobility for a husband for Catherine.
 In October 1495, sixteen-year-old Catherine married twenty-year-old William Courtenay, son and heir of Edward Courtenay, 1st Earl of Devon, a strong supporter of King Henry VII.

 Catherine and William’s son Henry Courtenay, 2nd from left, wearing a mantle displaying his arms, detail from a procession of Garter Knights in the Black Book of the Garter, c.1535, Royal Collection, Windsor; Credit – Wikipedia